Outernet (novel series): Control

-Book Three: Odyssey
+Odyssey

 Following Janus's instructions, Jack, Merle, Loaf, Bitz, and Googie attempt to teleport to Helios.
 However, they are intercepted and detained on a planet populated by spiders.
 Each time they attempt to leave, they are returned to their original location and time, with no memory of their original arrival.
 Eventually the Help program is able to break the vicious circle.
 This leads them to Googie's home planet, Kippo VI.
 She is arrested as a traitor, but the humans find themselves able to shapeshift due to parasitic natives of the planet that endow all residents or visitors with the ability.
 They fight off FOE attacks, helped by Loaf, who is being controlled by a chip that Tracer implanted in him.

 Unable to teleport to Helios, they look for affordable spaceship transportation and find it in the form of hippie Zodiac Hobo and his anonymous ship, which complains about its status as such until Merle names it Trigger.
 They arrive safely and are accosted by the Collectors of Helios, a parody of Earth monks.
 They are led to the Sightless One, who promises to input the Weaver's coordinates if he is given the Server.
 He is revealed as Tracer, however.
 It's not long before the Friends find the true Tiresias, a monstrous life-form bound to a computer that collects knowledge but can do nothing with it.
 After meeting Janus in N-space (he removes Loaf from Tracer's control), they serve as eyes for Tiresias, letting him see the universe before dying in peace.